-BUIS 360 Information Systems for 3 This course is a survey of the concepts,

-Management theory, and techniques of information systems for management Emphasis is on the role of

-for management.
-Emphasis is on the fore of

-information itself and on computer-based

-information systems as aids to the control and

-operation of the organization.
-Case studies

-are used to illuminate the general manager's

-role in planning, specifying requirements, and evaluating and controlling such systems.

-NURS 320 Cultural Diversity and 3 The focus of this course is on diverse

-Special Populations in populations in health care and factors of

-Health Care diversity which include culture, race,

-health and the care of the targeted population

-This course is designed to help students

-recognize the significance of diversity, and

-develop cultural sensitivity and competence

-that will enhance the ability to care for, and

-meet the needs of, the ever-changing diverse

-ED14 220 2 populations in health care.

-FINA 320 Principles of Finance 3 This course is an introduction to the

-business finance.
-This course focuses on the

-fundamentals of financial analysis.

-management of current assets, capital

-budgeting, capital structure, and external

-financing.

-MKTG 231 Principles of Marketing 3 This course is an introduction to the field of

-management Areas of study include

-consumer behavior, social responsibility of

-marketers, marketing of goods and services,

-industrial marketing, and logistics of

-distribution, pricing, product-planning and

-development, promotion, the selling function,

-МАТН 155 Introduction to Probability 3 This course sime to develop the basic

-WIATH 155 and Statistics 5 statistical skills pertinent to a wide range of

-und Stutistics applications.
-The range of applications

-encompasses such diverse areas as the Social

-Sciences, the Life Sciences, Business,

-Agriculture, and Education.
-Topics include

-random variables, data distributions,

-descriptive statistics, discrete and continuous

-hypothesis testing, and correlation and

-regression.

-PSYC 204 Statistics 1 3 This course is an introduction to basic

-descriptive and inferential statistics as they

-are utilized in psychology and education.
+BUIS 360 Information Systems for Management 3 This course is a survey of the concepts, theory, and techniques of information systems for management.
+Emphasis is on the role of information itself and on computer-based information systems as aids to the control and operation of the organization.
+Case studies are used to illuminate the general manager's role in planning, specifying requirements, and evaluating and controlling such systems.
+NURS 320 Cultural Diversity and Special Populations in Health Care 3 The focus of this course is on diverse populations in health care and factors of diversity which include culture, race, language, and communication, that impact health and the care of the targeted population.
+This course is designed to help students recognize the significance of diversity, and develop cultural sensitivity and competence that will enhance the ability to care for, and meet the needs of, the ever-changing diverse populations in health care.
+FINA 320 Principles of Finance 3 This course is an introduction to the principles, concepts, and techniques of business finance.
+This course focuses on the fundamentals of financial analysis, management of current assets, capital budgeting, capital structure, and external financing.
+MKTG 231 Principles of Marketing 3 This course is an introduction to the field of marketing and the issues of marketing management.
+Areas of study include consumer behavior, social responsibility of marketers, marketing of goods and services, industrial marketing, and logistics of distribution, pricing, product-planning and development, promotion, the selling function, and government regulations.
+MATH 155 Introduction to Probability and Statistics 3 This course aims to develop the basic statistical skills pertinent to a wide range of applications.
+The range of applications encompasses such diverse areas as the Social Sciences, the Life Sciences, Business, Agriculture, and Education.
+Topics include random variables, data distributions, descriptive statistics, discrete and continuous probability models, statistical inference, hypothesis testing, and correlation and regression.
+PSYC 204 Statistics 1 3 This course is an introduction to basic descriptive and inferential statistics as they are utilized in psychology and education.